 Rules of Evidence Table of Contents

-The statements, records and documents specified in 803(1) through 803(24) are not excluded by the hearsay rule, even though the declarant is available as a witness.
+The following are not excluded by the rule against hearsay, regardless of whether the declarant is available as a witness:

 (1) Present Sense Impression

 A statement describing or explaining an event or condition, made while or immediately after the declarant perceived it.